Shapeways/feature/README.md

 # Feature API

-Etsy's Feature flagging API used for operational rampups and A/B testing.
+Shapeways fork of Etsy's Feature flagging API used for operational rampups and A/B testing.
+This fork also includes the ability to install via Composer.

 The Feature API is how we selectively enable and disable features at a very fine grain as well as enabling features for a percentage of users